polaris-slo-cloud/polaris-slo-framework/ts/libs/polaris-nx/README.md

 ## Running E2E Tests and Manual Testing

-Run `nx run polaris-nx:e2e` to execute the E2E tests.
+Run `nx e2e polaris-nx-e2e` to execute the E2E tests.
 This will generate a temporary workspace in the `tmp` subfolder of this workspace, which can also be used for manually testing the plugin.